umd-lhcb/lhcb-ntuples-gen/docs/ntupling/nomenclature.md

 ```

 !!! note
+    Sample ntuples that are stored in the `samples` folder of each stripping
+    line folder is considered _step 2_!

+!!! note
     Below are the definitions of each field.

     - `reco_sample`: For instance `Dst`, `D0`, `DstPi`, etc. They may all be merged into a single tree